Linda Cardinal: Career

 In January 2018, Cardinal was named one of the top 10 influential francophone personalities by the Francopresse.
 In June 2018, she was awarded the Association des juristes d'expression française de l'Ontario (AJEFO) Order of Merit.
 The following month, Cardinal was appointed by the president of the University of Ottawa to create a mandate regarding the state of French on campus.

 Cardinal continued her writing and collaborated with Anne Gilbert, Michel Bock, Lucie Hotte, and François Charbonneau to co-edit "Ottawa, lieu de vie français.
 The book focused on the impact Ottawa francophones had in shaping their city, from the 1960s to contemporary French Ottawa.
 Her co-edited book was named a finalist for the 2019 Canada Prize in the Humanities and Social Sciences.
-In May 2019, Cardinal was loaned to the University of Ontario to help develop a research strategy to integrate into the organization of the Francophone Carrefour of Knowledge and Innovation.
+In May 2019, Cardinal was loaned to the Université de l'Ontario français to help develop a research strategy to integrate into the organization of the Francophone Carrefour of Knowledge and Innovation.